jellyfin/jellyfin.org/docs/general/networking/index.md

 ## Connectivity

 Many clients will automatically discover servers running on the same LAN and display them on login.
-If you are outside the network when you connect you can type in the complete IP address or domain name in the server field with the correct port to continue to the login page.
+If you are outside the network when you connect, you can type in the complete IP address or domain name in the server field with the correct port to continue to the login page.
 You can find the default ports below to access the web frontend.

 HTTP and HTTPS are the primary means of connecting to the server.
 If using a self-signed certificate for HTTPS, some clients may not work such as Chromecast or Roku.

 :::caution

 In order for Chromecast to work on your local LAN, the easiest solution is to use IPv6 instead of IPv4.
-For IPv4, you need to use NAT reflection to redirect to your local LAN IPv4 or add a override rules to your local DNS server to point to your local LAN IPv4 (for example 192.168.1.10) of Jellyfin.
+For IPv4, you need to use NAT reflection to redirect to your local LAN IPv4 or add an override rules to your local DNS server to point to your local LAN IPv4 (for example 192.168.1.10) of Jellyfin.
 Because Chromecasts have hardcoded Google DNS servers, you need to block Chromecast from reaching these servers (8.8.8.8) so it makes use of your local DNS server instead.
-For a public routable IPv6 (not a link-local or ULA) there is no difference between public or local.
+For a public routable IPv6 (not a link-local or ULA), there is no difference between public or local.
 Such IPv6 address is simultaneously publicly routable and accessible from the local LAN.
 Because of that, there is no blocking, redirecting or DNS override needed.

 :::

 ### Port Bindings

-This document aims to provide an administrator with knowledge on what ports Jellyfin binds to and what purpose they serve.
+This document aims to provide an administrator with the knowledge of what ports Jellyfin binds to and what purpose they serve.

 #### Static Ports